 An Irish actress who stole scenes as a duplicitous art historian in a beloved adventure film, leaving a lasting mark on 1980s cinema.

-Alison Doody stepped onto the international stage not with a whisper, but with the glamorous stride of a Bond girl in 1985's 'A View to a Kill.'
-Her early career was defined by a striking presence and an ability to command attention in supporting roles, from the drama 'A Prayer for the Dying' to the action film 'Taffin.'
-However, it was her casting in Steven Spielberg's 'Indiana Jones and the Last Crusade' that cemented her place in pop culture.
-As Dr. Elsa Schneider, Doody delivered a performance of cool intelligence and shocking betrayal, creating one of the franchise's most memorable and complex characters.
-While she never pursued leading lady status in Hollywood with relentless ambition, she continued to work steadily in film and television, her career spanning decades and genres, always bringing a distinctive elegance to the screen.
-Her journey reflects the path of a character actor who, with one perfectly executed role, can achieve cinematic immortality.
+Alison Doody played the Bond girl Jenny Flex in 1985's 'A View to a Kill.'
+She followed that with supporting roles in 'A Prayer for the Dying' and the action film 'Taffin.'
+In 1989, Steven Spielberg cast her as Dr. Elsa Schneider in 'Indiana Jones and the Last Crusade.'
+Doody delivered a performance of cool intelligence and shocking betrayal, creating one of the franchise's most memorable characters.
+She never aggressively pursued leading lady status in Hollywood.
+Instead, she worked steadily in film and television across decades and genres.
+Her career brought a distinctive elegance to each role.
+With one perfectly executed part, she achieved cinematic immortality.

 1965–1980